serbrech/jcorioland.github.io/_posts/2018-09-04-azure-aks-keyvault-active-directory-pod-identity.markdown

 }
 ```

 > Note: By default, the `NewAuthorizerFromEnvironment` retrieve the authorization token automatically from the local managed identity endpoint (the aad-pod-identity server).
+You can read more details about how the Azure Authorization Go SDK works [here](https://docs.microsoft.com/en-us/go/azure/azure-sdk-go-authorization).

+The YAML definition below defines a deployment to run the sample application using a pre-built Docker image.
+You can build your own from the sample GitHub repository if you prefer.

 keyvaultsample.yaml: